 Get objects and hide them in places around the neighborhood (or if you want to get really ambitious, throughout the city).
 Create teams and clues, and send each team on it’s way.
 The first team to come back with all of the hidden objects wins a prize!

 There are thousands of opportunities to improve your arts and crafts game.
-From painting and pottery classes to DIY furniture and jewelry workshops, there’s something for everyone in the family to enjoy.
+From painting and pottery classes to DIY furniture and jewelry workshops, there’s something for everyone to enjoy.

-Kids love YouTube, and many kids actually make their own YouTube videos, ranging from tutorials to filming themselves playing video games (yes, seriously).
+People love YouTube, and being the 2nd most popular search engine in the world, many people actually make their own YouTube videos, ranging from tutorials to filming themselves playing video games (yes, seriously).

-This is a great opportunity to have some fun together.
+This is a great opportunity to have some fun with a group of friends or as a family.
 Put together a funny scripted home video or a cheesy action movie.
 Then keep it to yourselves or put it on YouTube.
-It will get the whole family laughing.
+It will get the whole group laughing.

 Tennis is another sport with very limited barriers to entry.
 Public tennis courts are everywhere, and you don’t have to be good at the sport to enjoy it.
 Pair up and play some doubles!